Biden set to use first State of the Union to condemn Putin for 'premeditated and unprovoked' war - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Kate Bennett, Kevin Liptak, Jake Tapper and Harry Enten contributed to this report.
+CNN’s Kate Bennett, Kevin Liptak, Jake Tapper, Donald Judd and Harry Enten contributed to this report.

 Comments